groops-devs/groops/README.md

 After a successful installation our [Documentation](https://groops-devs.github.io/groops/html/index.html) is the perfect way to get familiar with the different features of GROOPS.

-GROOPS depends on a few data files such as Earth rotation, Love numbers, and wavelet coefficients.
+GROOPS depends on data files such as Earth rotation, Love numbers, and wavelet coefficients.
-You can download an initial set that is regularly updated from [our FTP server](https://ftp.tugraz.at/outgoing/ITSG/groops/data/).
+An initial data set that is regularly updated is available on [our FTP server](https://ftp.tugraz.at/outgoing/ITSG/groops/).
+You can choose between downloading the data directory or a single [zip file](https://ftp.tugraz.at/outgoing/ITSG/groops/data.zip) with the same content.

 ## Releases and Contributing